mazpe/LoyalCRM/readme.md

-## Loyal Drievr
+## Loyal Drievr - CRM
-Private development
+# Author: Lester Ariel Mesa <lesterm@gmail.com>

+LoyalCRM is a Laravel-PHP based CRM system.
+In testing and working with many CRMs it has always been my impression that they tend to be too complicated.
+This CRM aims to be very simple and focuses in the real need of a Sales CRM: Contacts, Last Contact Information and Next Step.

-## Official Documentation
+## Technologies
-...

-### TODO
-- adding roles to users should be a users/{id}/adduser.
-Currently is been done via POST with a hidden field.
-- in DealersController.show the array for non contact dispositions should be dynamic.
-- DealsController.appointment setting the disposition should be dynamic
-- DealerController.repairorders_month is calculating the RO Total Amount in the view... now sure if its better there or perhaps a ->sum(amount).
+- Laravel 4.x
+- Etrust Authentication/Roles
+- MySQL
+- Bootstrap

-### License
+### Limited License

 Copyright - Loyal Driver, Inc.